carlosperate/awesome-microbit/README.md

 	- [MakeCode Windows 10 App](https://www.microsoft.com/store/apps/9pjc7sv48lcx) - Windows 10 application for micro:bit MakeCode.
 	- [MakeCode Offline App](https://makecode.microbit.org/offline-app) - Stand alone offline app (note that MakeCode in the browser also works offline).
 	- [MakeCode Multi Editor](https://makecode.microbit.org/---multi) - Two MakeCode editors side by side to create, modify, and test two micro:bit programs at the same time, great for simulating radio with a transmitter and receiver.
-	- [MakeCode Streamer Beta](https://makecode.com/streamer/docs) - Experimental web app that simplifies the creation of interactive, high quality coding videos.
-Designed for teachers, students or generally anyone who would want to do any kind of online MakeCode coding.
 - [Scratch 3.0](https://scratch.mit.edu/microbit) - The new version of Scratch is officially compatible with the micro:bit via their Scratch Link plug-in.
 - [Code Kingdoms](https://microbit.codekingdoms.com) - (No longer maintained) Graphical interface that provides a transitioning experience from 'drag and drop' to text-based programming (JavaScript).
 - [Open Roberta Lab](https://lab.open-roberta.org) - Block programming environment design for programming robots, it also supports the micro:bit by generating MicroPython.